Fear, discontent reportedly widespread at Kern County Department of Human Services

 As the county continues with the process of approving next fiscal year’s budget, Vasquez said the union is encouraging the department to take steps to address employee concerns.

-The county is scheduled to consider the budget Tuesday, in a process that typically wraps up around the end of July.
+The county was scheduled to consider the budget Tuesday, in a process that typically wraps up around the end of July.

 “This crisis is impacting us all,” Vasquez said.
 “It seems like this is getting worse for us, and we are providing services for the most vulnerable members of the community.”